Coast Guard launches search & rescue operation to locate man who fell from boat | Law-Order

 The Indian Coast Guard has launched a search and rescue operation by sea and air to locate a man who allegedly fell from a fishing boat near the International Maritime Boundary Line with Bangladesh, an ICG official said here.
 Coast Guard ship ICGS Vijaya, on receiving a distress message on September 6 from Indian fishing boat 'Joy Ma Durga' that a man had allegedly fallen from another boat named 'Shib Durga', altered its course to the most probable location where he could have fallen, the official said on Monday.

-The Coast Guard has also approached the Maritime Rescue Coordination Centre (MRCC), Dhaka for alerting their search and rescue agencies for rending assistance, since the incident occurred close to the IMBL, he said.
+The Coast Guard has also approached Maritime Rescue Coordination Centre (MRCC), Dhaka for alerting their search and rescue agencies for rendering assistance, since the incident occurred close to the IMBL, he said..

 - READ MORE ON: